How to watch the Google Pixel 7 and Pixel Watch event

 Google's next Made by Google launch event is on October 6th.
 Kicking off at 10 a.m.
 ET, we'll see the launch of the Pixel 7 and the Pixel Watch, which were announced earlier this year at Google I/O.

-While the Google Pixel 7 and the Google Pixel Watch have been heavily leaked ahead of the event, it's still worth tuning in to see what else Google has to offer.
+While the Google Pixel 7 and the Google Pixel Watch have been heavily leaked ahead of the event, it's still worth tuning in to see what surprises Google has in store.
 It's doubtful it will be as exciting as Apple's removal of the SIM card.
 Still, expect some major Google hardware announcements at the event.

 If you're considering getting one of the best Android phones, and the Pixel 6 looks attractive, it may be worth waiting for the Pixel 7 or Pixel 7 Pro.